 Boquete and surroundings suit us quite well.
 The cool breezes and mild temperatures remind us of upcountry Maui.
 The home we are staying in was built in the late 1920s and has a lot of charm, character, and squeaky wooden floors.
 The girls like the over-sized lot and chase each other in games of tag and hide and go seek all day.
 Each afternoon it rains to cool things down a bit and is very peaceful during the pitter patter of the rain.

 Boquete is a quaint little town with a hippie, local vibe, similar to Makawao on Maui.
-There are a lot of ex-pats calling it quits here in the former coffee plantation slopes of Boquete.
+There are a lot of ex-pats calling it quits and moving here, on the former coffee plantation slopes of Boquete.
 We can see why so many people are moving here.
 It is cheap, good weather, nice people, great shopping near by and world class fishing on the coast.
 What's there not to like?

 |My girls have never met a tree they did not want to climb.|